YuliyaDzemidovich/aviation-api/README.md

 ### Next Steps
 - Add validation for input ICAO code - that will lower incorrect requests earlier than they reach 3d party side
 - Add caching (Redis or other) - GET endpoint with rarely changed info is a perfect candidate for caching - that will significantly reduce the load for 3d party requests.
 Proposed TTL 1h-24h
+- /actuator/prometheus needs to be available internally on prod, but unavailable from the public network
 - Add swagger for API documentation
+- E2E test needs to be excluded from CI build